sap-tutorials/Tutorials/tutorials/cp-cf-create-destination/cp-cf-create-destination.md

 ### Check the connection

-Click on the **Check Connection** icon on the newly created Destination to see if everything works as expected:
+Click on the **Check Connection** icon on the newly created destination to see if everything works as expected:

 ![check destination function](./checkdest.png)